TallKite/linnstrument-firmware/README.md

 SEQUENCER PROJECTS LOAD/SAVE SCREEN: When exporting/importing projects to/from your computer, the updater app refers to projects by number.
 These project numbers now run top to bottom, with the top row being 1-4 not 13-16.
 This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
-It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays.
+It's good for multi-colored displays like certain microtonal displays.
 The BLNK option appears right after CELL and SAME.
 (Don't confuse BLNK for blinking with BLIN for blinders.)

 SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split shows matching notes in the other split too.

 MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
 Transposable.
 Access it through the microLinn menu after setting the edo to 12, see below.

+SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY: Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
+If you use one split as a clip launcher, you can color-code your clips.
+See also Locator CCs below.

-LOCATOR CCs: The Linnstrument can now send a locator CC message immediately after every note-on and note-off, indicating the row and column.
+LOCATOR CCs: A locator CC message can be sent immediately after every note-on and note-off, indicating the row and column.
 Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Or use this feature plus a custom LED pattern to create large drum pads for more easily playing drum midi.
+Or create a third split, a column of on/off buttons.

 The XYZ data is not accompianied by locator CCs (to avoid midi glut), so this feature works best when repurposing a pad for percussion or for a non-musical purpose.
 For musical purposes, see Tuning Table mode below.